ix-ax/AXOpen/docfx/articles/data/README.md

 ## Data visualization

-With presentation `Command` there are available options for adding, editing and deleting records.
+With `Command` presentation type there are available options for adding, editing and deleting records.

 [!Command](~/images/Command.png)

-If you use `Status` presentation type, data will be only displayed cannot be manipulated.
+If you use `Status` presentation type, data will be only displayed and cannot be manipulated.

 [!Status](~/images/Status.png)